blind-oracle/cortex-tenant/README.md

   # If this is not set or empty then the write request with missing tenant label
   # will be rejected with HTTP code 400
   default: foobar
-  # Enable if you want all metrics from Prometheus to be accepted with a 200
+  # Enable if you want all metrics from Prometheus to be accepted with a 204 HTTP code
-  # Regardless of the response from Cortex.
+  # regardless of the response from Cortex.
 This can lose metrics if Cortex is
   # throwing rejections.
   accept_all: false
 ```